Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Evaluation

-To successfully execute an attack, our findings indicate that the \ac{ASR} remains consistently close to 100\% in most settings.
+Our findings indicate that \ac{ASR} remains consistently close to 100\% in most settings.
 However, the attacker must carefully select appropriate values for $\alpha$ and $\gamma$ to balance clean accuracy degradation and trigger invisibility.
 Notably, $\gamma$ controls the visibility of the backdoor image, which becomes indistinguishable from the clean image when $\gamma = 0.01$.
-Our experiments suggest that using a small $\gamma$ and a large $\alpha$ yield optimal results regarding clean accuracy and \ac{ASR} while ensuring the trigger remains unnoticed, thereby addressing Challenge~\ref{itm:invisible}.
+Our experiments suggest that using a small $\gamma$ and a large $\alpha$ yield optimal results regarding clean accuracy and \ac{ASR} while ensuring that the trigger remains unnoticed, thereby addressing Challenge~\ref{itm:invisible}.
 Further details on the stealthiness aspect of our approach are discussed in Section~\ref{sec:stealthiness}.